Arizona State HDSHC Invitational

 Neelam Shah Paradigm

 Bob Shurtz Paradigm

-CX Paradigm: I am an expereinced LD and PF judge.
+CX Paradigm: I am an experienced LD and PF judge (nationally and locally).
 I have judged policy debate at a number of tournaments over the years - including the final round of the NSDA national tournament in 2015.
+However, I am more experienced in PF and LD than I am in policy.
 I can handle speed significantly faster than the final round of NSDA nationals, but not at super-fast speed.
 (Evidence can be read fast if you slow down for tag lines and for analysis.)
 Topicality arguments are fine.
 I am not a fan of kirtiks or critical affs.

 Michael Solomentsev Paradigm